Connect with us

 And down that road, dissatisfaction lies.

-Instead, since you’re going to be spending as much time as you do there anyway, why not explore the wonder?
+Instead, since you’ll spend as much time as you do there anyway, why not explore the wonder?

-Committing yourself to do so doesn’t cost anything, nor does it mean you’re committing yourself to stay where you are forever more.
+Committing yourself to do so doesn’t cost anything, nor does it mean committing yourself to stay where you are forever.

 It is simply a matter of trying to make your situation better and more meaningful.